-MaB (Man and the Biosphere) is a scientific programme created by UNESCO in 1971 in an attempt to encourage and promote a better balanced relationship between man and the environment, by protecting biodiversity and safeguarding sustainable development.
+MaB (Man and the Biosphere) is a scientific program launched by UNESCO in 1971 to promote a balanced relationship between humans and the environment through biodiversity protection and good practices for sustainable development.

-The UNESCO MaB Reserve for the Tuscan Islands, established in 2003, consists of the seven islands of the Tuscan Archipelago (Gorgona, Capraia, Elba, Pianosa, Montecristo, Giglio and Giannutri) as well as several small islands between the Tuscan coast and Corsica.
+The MaB UNESCO Tuscan Islands Reserve, established in 2003, consists of the seven islands of the Tuscan Archipelago (Gorgona, Capraia, Elba, Pianosa, Montecristo, Giglio, and Giannutri) and some small islands between the Tuscan coast and Corsica.

 Infoelba non si assume alcuna responsabilità per l'uso di marchi e slogan usati dagli inserzionisti e per eventuali errate indicazioni.